Athens Hephaestus temple

 How to get there

-On foot: As the Temple of Hephaestus is located in a central area of Athens, it can be easily reached on foot from Thissio metro station or Monastiraki metro station, in less than 10 minutes.
+On foot: As the Temple of Hephaestus is located in a central area of Athens, it can be easily reached on foot from Thissio and Monastiraki metro stations in less than 10 minutes.

-By metro: The closest metro stations are “Thissio” on line 1 and “Monastiraki” on lines 1 & 3.
+By metro: The closest metro stations are Thissio (Green Line) and Monastiraki (Green Line and Blue Line).
 Note that the Temple of Hephaestus is located within a 10-minute walking distance from the metro.
 Get a map of the metro here.

 Map